saiga006/Shadow_Casting_Object_Segmentation/mrcnn_lib/README.md

+# Shadow Casting Object Segmentation 🌑🖼️

+## Overview 🎯

+This repository contains code and datasets related to shadow casting object segmentation.
+The project focuses on detecting and segmenting objects in images affected by shadows, a challenging task in computer vision due to the complex interaction between objects and shadow patterns.

+The dataset included follows the YOLO format for object detection training.
+The segmentation approach aims to improve accuracy in scenarios with significant shadow effects.

+## Features ✨

+- 📂 Dataset prepared in YOLO format for shadow-affected object segmentation.
+- 🛠️ Scripts and models for training and inference.
+- 🔧 Tools for preprocessing and annotation support.

 # Aerial Segmentation with Mask R-CNN

 This project provides an implementation of Mask R-CNN for instance segmentation of trees in aerial imagery.
 It is built upon the Matterport Mask R-CNN implementation and includes scripts for training, evaluation, and visualization.